 The Bible, on the other hand, uses the following definition:

 So what’s the difference?
 The dictionary described love as a feeling.
 It’s passionate and deep.
 It may even be sexual in nature.
 From the time we are young, we are taught this definition of love.
-Even my young girls are beginning to learn about the “feeling” of love in their favorite Disney princess movies where the prince swoops in, they fall in love, and they live happily ever after.
+Even my young daughters are beginning to learn about the “feeling” of love in their favorite Disney princess movies where the prince swoops in, they fall in love, and they live happily ever after.

 Don’t get me wrong.
 Romance and passionate feelings certainly have their place, but to define love as nothing more than this will eventually lead to problems.
 It is a very self-centered view of love.
 It puts the focus on your own personal feelings of desire and happiness.
 How many times have relationships ended because one or both parties were no longer happy in their marriage?
 They no longer felt “in love” or maybe they no longer felt loved by their spouse.